Selubi/homelab/README.md

 # How this works
 A minimalist IaC implementation with SSH and Shell Scripts.

-Uses [GitHub Actions](.github/workflows/ssh_task.yml) to inject [inject.sh](./inject.sh) and in turn it will fetch this repo from the internet.
+Uses [GitHub Actions](.github/workflows/ssh_task.yml) to inject [inject.sh](./inject.sh) to the target machine and in turn it will fetch this repo from the internet.
 From there we can run anything inside [the script folder](./scripts) which the IaC resides.

+For private servers, after tailscale (with tailscale SSH) is setup, deny all incoming connection.
+Access to the machine shall be done via tailscale SSH.

 # Requirements
 Set the following on GitHub Secrets: